korentec/VSC-Recommended-Guidelines/README.md

 # Visual Studio Code (VSC) Recommended Guidelines

-This document will show a recommended guidelines for proper web developing in VSC.
+This document will show a recommended guidelines & extensions for proper web developing in VSC.

 ##  Topics: